-Another option that is just as effective for transferring design elements, numbers, and letters is plastic stencils.
+Another option that is just as effective for transferring wood burning stencil designs and elements, numbers, and letters is plastic stencils.

 These are made of food-grade PET (polyethylene terephthalate).
 This is the chemical name for polyester.
 It is 100% body-safe, non-toxic, odorless, durable, flexible, re-usable, and easy to clean.

 This flexibility allows you to use it on all sorts of shapes and curves.
-These are perfect for most projects.
+This is perfect for most projects.

 The only snag is that you cannot transfer these designs using a hot wood burning pen.
 The plastic will melt.

 You need to use a pencil for transferring and then outline the design freehand with a pyrography tool and nib of your choice.

 Making your own custom stencils for wood burning is not a difficult process.

 You will have to spend time doing the preparation and execution to get a good quality template that you are happy to use.